 More quality pages in search engines index

-Ecommerce websites tend of have a lot of pages (products, categories, tags) but many of them carry the same content.
+Ecommerce websites tend of having a lot of pages (products, categories, tags) but many of them carry the same content.
 While this is not necessarily bad for SEO, it’s not good either.

 Category and tag pages have the same content as product pages, the same products may be available on other websites on the Internet and this creates duplicate content issues.

-More quality pages in the index, means better rankings and more traffic.
+More quality pages in the index mean better rankings and more traffic.

 Why is that?
 Because nobody wants to promote a product for free (unless they are affiliates or have other benefits), and because they are afraid of getting a Google penalty (if Google thinks that the links were paid for).